kaacquah2/leave-portal/README.md

 ## 📄 License

-Private project for Ministry of Fisheries and Aquaculture Development
+Private project for Ministry of Fisheries and Aquaculture

 ---